open-rmf/crossflow/handbook/src/spawn_a_service.md

 ### What is a service?

-At its most distilled essence, a service is something you can refer to that can take a certain type of input message (request) and produce a certain type of output message (response):
+At its most distilled essence, a service is something that can take an input message (request) and produce an output message (response):

 ![apple-pie-service](./assets/figures/service.svg)

-Each service expresses its request and response types as generic parameters in the [`Service`][Service] struct.
+Each [service][Service] expresses its request and response types as generic parameters in the [`Service`][Service] struct.
 These `Request` and `Response` parameters can be
 ***any*** data structures, as long as they can be passed between threads.